 If the parent doesn’t let the Head Coach know, in writing, by the 20th of the diving month, they will need to pay the divers current tuition for the next month.
 (There is a lot of planning and expense that goes into each diving month and SSDC needs a reasonable time to plan changes).

 know many of you have a family activities on the weekends typically during the winter.
 SSDC divers with winter weekend activities will need to maintain at least one diving day a week (usually at UMASS-Dartmouth) in order to maintain their membership with SSDC otherwise membership can be forfeited.

 Divers wanting to take a break while keeping their spot will need to pay the ”whole” tuition fee for that month, otherwise the diver will be treated as if it is a “complete” break and will potentially lose their spot and membership in South Shore Diving - regardless of ability and seniority.
 If the diver pays the monthly break fee, they will be supported at Nationals if they take a summer break.

 Parents must let the Head Coach know, in writing, by the 20th of the current diving month that their diver will no longer be diving with SSDC.

 If the parent doesn’t let the Head Coach know, in writing, by the 20th of the diving month, they will need to pay the divers current tuition for the next month.
 (This is a change as there is a lot of planning and expense that goes into each diving month and SSDC needs a reasonable time to plan changes.)

 See Tuition page for rules regarding tuition payments and pricing relative to payment date.

-I just wanted to drop a note to you both, to first say Thank You!
+I just wanted to drop a note to first say Thank You!